 Central Park is a large park in the middle of Manhattan.
-It runs from 59th to 110th Street (and from Fifth to 8th Avenue) and was constructed artificially with bits of untouched nature here and there.
+Spanning from 59th to 110th Street (and from Fifth to 8th Avenue) the park was constructed artificially with bits of untouched nature here and there.
 The park welcomes up to 35 million visitors a year and is the beating heart of Manhattan.
 In the park you’ll find a huge variety of attractions and activities.
 No matter the season, there is always something to do.

 Attractions in Central Park